bgonzalezbustamante/quant-methods-elites/README.md

 ### Software

-We use `R v4.1.0 -- Camp Pontanezen`.
+We use `R v4.1.0 -- Camp Pontanezen` and the following packages: `foreign v0.8.81`, `performance v0.8.0`, `pscl v1.5.5`, `sjPlot v2.8.8`, `stargazer v5.2.2`,	`survival v3.2.11`, and `tidyverse v1.3.1`.[^4]

-Required R libraries are: "cobalt", "foreign", "ggplot2", "lmtest", "MatchIt", "performance", "pscl", "sandwich", "sjPlot", "stargazer", "survival", and "tidyverse".

 We recommend that users run replication code and scripts from the root directory using the `R` project `quant-methods-elites.Rproj` or, if they wish, import the anonymised, sliced data set from the Chilean Elite Survey (1990-2010) directly using the code below.
-The instructions for importing data on cabinets are available [**here**](https://github.com/bgonzalezbustamante/chilean-ministers/).
+The instructions for importing data on cabinets are available on this [**GitHub repository**](https://github.com/bgonzalezbustamante/chilean-ministers/).

 ### Import Data